getdnsapi/getdns-python-bindings/README.md

 * [libidn from the FSF](http://www.gnu.org/software/libidn/) version 1.
 * [libevent](http://libevent.org) version 2.0.21 stable, sometimes called libevent2 (only needed if you plan to use it for asynchronous handling)

+Note that getdns **MUST** be built with the --with-libevent flag to configure.

 Building
 ========